Every NBA Team's Biggest Flaw as Training Camps Open

 Trading for Jerian Grant doesn't get the Magic off the hook.
 He turns 26 in October and has never flashed the playmaking chops required to pilot an above-board offense for an extended period of time.
 The soon-to-be 31-year-old D.J.
 Augustin does nothing to inspire long-term confidence.

 Orlando is rebuilding, which infers a certain leeway.
 But the absence of floor general projects has trickle-down effects that cannot be ignored.
 Chief among them: Aaron Gordon's square peg-in-a-round hole development.
 He's being groomed as a quasi-wing, with a face-up green light he hasn't earned.
-He shot under 30 percent on way too many pull-up jumpers last season.
+He shot under 30 percent on waaay too many pull-up jumpers last season.

 Jonathan Isaac could end up in the same boat as the Magic expand his usage alongside Gordon.
 Their point guard situation will necessitate an uncomfortable reliance on him, Evan Fournier and Jonathon Simmons.
 Generating offense will only get more difficult as Mohamed Bamba eats into Nikola Vucevic's minutes.